 Dorothy Fields was an American librettist and lyricist.
 She wrote over 400 songs for Broadway musicals and films.
 Along with Ann Ronell, Dana Suesse, Bernice Petkere, and Kay Swift, she was one of the first successful Tin Pan Alley and Hollywood female songwriters. ...more on Wikipedia

 Age: Dec. at 69 (1905-1974)

-Birthplace: USA, Allenhurst, New Jerseysee more on Dorothy Fields
+Birthplace: Allenhurst, New Jersey, United States of Americasee more on Dorothy Fields

 Dorothy Coade Hewett was an Australian feminist poet, novelist and playwright.
 She was also a member of the Communist Party of Australia, though she clashed on many occasions with the party's leadership. ...more on Wikipedia